 A seasoned negotiator, Ms. Brown's collective bargaining expertise makes her a popular counselor and speaker on negotiations topics.
 She negotiates collective bargaining agreements on behalf of school districts statewide using both traditional and interest-based approaches.
 She has represented the Education Legal Alliance in matters of statewide significance that impact the educational and programmatic needs of K-12 school districts, such as Hildebrant v.
 St. Helena.
 Ms. Brown has expertly represented clients in employment litigation ranging from race, gender, disability and national origin discrimination to sexual harassment claims and has appeared before federal and state courts, the Public Employment Relations Board, Commission on Teacher Credentialing, EEOC, DFEH and OCR on behalf of school districts.

 Ms. Brown is recognized statewide for her expertise on the Romero Bill and Open Enrollment.
 A popular speaker on issues impacting education, Ms. Brown presents before CSBA, CASBO, ACSA Personnel Academy, ACSA Negotiators Symposium and NSBA.
 She has also presented on general arbitration issues and strategies as part of education series sponsored by Cornell University's School of Industrial and Labor Relations and the American Arbitration Association.
+Ms. Brown also serves as the president of the California Council of School Attorneys.

 Prior to joining F3, Ms. Brown worked as an Associate City Attorney for the City of Atlanta Law Department where she successfully argued on behalf of clients before the United States Court of Appeals for Eleventh Circuit, notably Thomas v.
 Harvard, City of Atlanta et. al.